 Colorado recognizes two types of child custody arrangements:

 - Full custody, also known as sole legal custody, is when only one parent has time and decision-making authority regarding education, health, and basic welfare.
 If you are seeking sole custody, it must be for valid reasons, and you must seek the advice and services of an attorney if you plan to move forward with such a request of the court.
 An attorney with Denver Family Law is an excellent step to take.

 - Joint custody, also known as “shared parental responsibilities,” is when both parents remain present in the child’s right and have equal decision-making power.
 Each parent receives equitable visitation rights and parenting time with the child.
 Joint custody also stipulates where the child leaves and how much each parent contributes to child support.

 However, under joint custody, one parent may be granted sole physical custody.
 In this arrangement, the child permanently lives in their household rather than staying with the other parent for a period of time.
-Unlike sole legal custody, however, you still retain your rights concerning visitation, decision-making, and other contributions to the child’s well-being.
+However, unlike sole legal custody, you still retain your rights concerning visitation, decision-making, and other contributions to the child’s well-being.